lo1tuma/eslint-plugin-mocha/docs/rules/README.md

 * [no-nested-tests](no-nested-tests.md) - disallow tests to be nested within other tests
 * [no-pending-tests](no-pending-tests.md) - disallow pending/unimplemented mocha tests
 * [no-return-and-callback](no-return-and-callback.md) - disallow returning in a test or hook function that uses a callback
+* [no-return-from-async](no-return-from-async.md) - disallow returning from an async test or hook
 * [no-setup-in-describe](no-setup-in-describe.md) - disallow calling functions and dot operators directly in describe blocks
 * [no-sibling-hooks](no-sibling-hooks.md) - disallow duplicate uses of a hook at the same level inside a describe
 * [no-skipped-tests](no-skipped-tests.md) - disallow skipped mocha tests (fixable)